-Do you know what happens at 7:25am, on February 2?
-Your preschooler will know after reading some of these fun Groundhog Day books below.
+Do you know what happens shortly after 7:00 am, on February 2?
+Your preschooler will, after reading some of these fun Groundhog Day books.

-At 7:25, on February 2, Punxsutawney Phil is taken out from under a fake tree stump as North Americans in the U.S and Canada, look to this furry rodent, to make a prediction about the weather for the remainder of winter.
+Somewhere between 7:00 to 7:30, on February 2, Punxsutawney Phil is taken out from under a fake tree stump as people all over the United States look to this furry rodent, to make a prediction about the weather for the remainder of winter.

 This post contains affiliated links.
 For more information, please read my full disclosure.